Written by: Don Coscarelli, David Hartman

 Perhaps this is because there’s no other franchise like Phantasm, a sprawling, decades-long saga involving the same cast and crew during the entire span.
 Nothing can get its hooks (or sentient sphere) into you quite like it: in a genre where returns are not only diminishing but also constantly shifting, Phantasm has remained consistent despite an erratic release pattern.
 At no point has this franchise ever not been about its characters; while no one can reasonably argue that Ravager doesn’t feel miles removed from the original, it at least remains committed to its characters—including those you may not have expected to see again.
 Towards the end, Ravager feels less like a movie and more like a family reunion.

-The most prominent familiar face here is that of Scrimm’s: while age has softened his scowling, Satanic features a bit, it only serves to disarm viewers.
+The most prominent familiar face here Scrimm’s: while age has softened his scowling, Satanic features a bit, it only serves to disarm viewers.
 There’s a moment when Scrimm seems to be taking on the kinder, gentler Jebediah Morningside persona, only to quickly reassume that same menacing presence that’s induced shudders since 1979.
 Until the end, The Tall Man remains an omnipotent, evil bastard: I love that Coscarelli and company have resisted the temptation to turn him into some kind of antihero in the vein of his slasher contemporaries.
 Some obvious sorrow surrounds Scrimm’s passing, but it doesn’t shade the film’s treatment of The Tall Man, who remains the scourge of our heroes.
 (I’d be lying if I didn’t at least crack a smile at Scrimm bellowing out one guttural more “booooy,” though.)

 Phantasm: Ravager has those sorts of moments.
 Admittedly, they’re peppered into a less-than-stellar production, one that leaves you wishing Coscarelli had opted for a more intimate, reasonable scope and scale.
 But then again, he’s been imagining this endgame for nearly two decades now, ever since he and Roger Avary imagined Phantasm’s End; perhaps sensing that this one his last shot, he decided to take it, limited resources and all.
 There’s something admirable about realizing that vision, and Phantasm: Ravager challenges your limits when it comes to having something rather than absolutely nothing.
 In this case, I am firmly in the former camp: whatever issues the film has aesthetically, it makes up for with character moments and thematic resonance.